UI/UX Designer (f/m/x)

 - Free weekly Yoga classes (currently via remote video)

-- Monthly on-site massages for a reduced price
+- Monthly on-site massages for a reduced price (currently on hiatus over COVID concerns)

-- Free coffee and fruit
+- Free coffee, tea, soda and fruit

 Ready for applying?